 Make it Social

 Exercising in a social setting is a huge motivator for most people.
-We are far more likely to overcome workout resistance when we know others are depending on us to be there.
-Having a workout partner, training group, or team makes it much more difficult to skip out on a workout.
+We are far more likely to overcome workout apathy when we know others are depending on us to be there.
+Having a workout partner, training group, or team makes it much less appealing to skip out on a workout.
 This is partly not wanting to let others down, partly not wanting to look bad in the eyes of others, and partly because we are social beings who thrive on contact with others.

 Get a coach